Xiaomi Mi Smart Speaker review: Don’t sweat it, just buy it! | Pocketnow

 I absolutely adore the sound quality we get for the price.
 The Mi Smart Speaker blows away the competition in terms of sound.
 I’ve been using the Echo Dot, and Xiaomi’s offering is way more clear.
 The speaker is powered by Texas Instruments’ TAS5805M audio processor, which translates to amazing real-world usage.
 It can get loud enough to fill the entire space with sound easily.

 I tried it in the bedroom, study room, and living room, and it owned the place.
 And, I’m not just referring to the loudness here, the clarity on offer is mind-boggling for the price.
-It sounds like Amazon Echo or Google Home and those cost more than double the amount.
+It sounds like Google Home, which costs more than double the amount.

 Songs like Breathless (Shankar Mahadevan) were detailed, Sinbad The Sailor (Rock On) beats were on point, and Tum Ho Toh (Farhan Akhtar) vocals sounded as they should.
-The speaker isn’t bass-heavy, and the vocals don’t feel very sharp.
+The speaker isn’t bass-heavy.
 Overall, I had an amazing experience with the sound and clarity on offer.

 Xiaomi Mi Smart Speaker review: The competition

-At Rs 3,499 introductory price Xiaomi’s offering competes with Amazon Echo Dot and Google Nest Mini – both priced under Rs 4,000.
+At an introductory price of Rs 3,499, Xiaomi’s offering competes with Amazon Echo Dot and Google Nest Mini – both priced under Rs 4,000.
 I’ve been using the former daily for the past six months, and the smarts on offer with Alexa are great if you want to converse with your smart assistant in Hindi.
 As for the Nest Mini, it does a great job with Google Assistant but lacks good sound quality.
-Here’s when the Mi Smart Speaker steps in and dominates the segment.
+This is where the Mi Smart Speaker steps in and dominates the segment.
 It has the needful smart features and hits it out of the park with its sound quality.

 Xiaomi Mi Smart Speaker review: Conclusion

 If you are in the market for a smart speaker that offers Google Assistant, the Xiaomi Mi Smart Speaker is my go-to choice in the Rs 4,000 segment.
-Basically, you are getting a similar sound quality as the Amazon Echo or Google Home for less than half the price.
-Don’t sweat it, buy it!
+Essentially, you are getting a similar sound quality as the Amazon Echo or Google Home for less than half the price.
+Don’t sweat it, just buy it!